 Migration steps

-Not for: Bookkeeper360 is the wrong fit for teams not on QuickBooks Online or those wanting integrated tax filing built in; Bench Premium, Pilot, or QuickBooks Live fit those better.
+Not for: Bookkeeper360 is the wrong fit for teams not on QuickBooks Online or those wanting tax filing bundled into the base subscription; Bench Premium, Pilot, or QuickBooks Live fit those better.

 Strengths